What Language Do They Speak in Iceland

 Different Foreign Languages Spoken in Iceland

 The merchants, traders, and clergymen came up with German, Dutch, French, English, and Basque in Iceland.
-Swedish and Danish are not considered foreign languages as they are geographically spoken near Eastern Scandinavia.
+Swedish and Danish are not considered foreign languages as they are geographically spoken near eastern Scandinavia.

 You will be amazed to know that different Scandinavian languages and English are mandatory in the Icelandic education system.
 Danish is spoken in Iceland because of its historical ties with Iceland.